-British Columbia is rapidly aging and has high prices
+British Columbia is rapidly ageing and has high prices

-With the highest real estate prices in the nation and a rapidly aging population, British Columbia represents a real challenge for real estate investors.
+With the highest real estate prices in the nation and a rapidly ageing population, British Columbia represents a real challenge for real estate investors.

 Like other parts of Canada, British Columbia’s major city, Vancouver, has a relatively low percentage of senior citizens, with only 28 percent of residents over the age of 55.

 There several, including West Vancouver, Courtenay, Vernon and Penticton with senior populations exceeding 40 percent.